gusreinaos/ID2223-scalable-machine-learning/README.md

 ### Skellefteå Sensors
 - **AC846 Station** (A409513) - Lat: 64.944, Lon: 20.038
 - **Mobackavägen** (A497266) - Located in Kv.
 Pantern area
+- **Viktoriavägen** (13982) - Located in Kv.
+Pantern area (Main sensor in Skelleftea)

 ### Umeå Sensors
 - **Östermalmsgatan** (A60886) - Lat: 63.824, Lon: 20.288
 - **Vittervägen** (A60073) - Lat: 63.808, Lon: 20.336

 All sensors measure **PM2.5** particulate matter levels sourced from [AQICN](https://aqicn.org/).

+The issue with this region was the limited amount of sensors that measure the PM2.5 which resulted in only 5 sensors comprising our dashboard.
+Each sensor is somewhat close to one another with AC846 being a bit further off as its on a highway leading to Skelleftea.

 ## 🔄 ML Pipeline